 Question: You often make reference to the one true Church that is talked about in the Bible; please comment on that Church.

-Answer: Part 7 — The identity (personality, character, disposition, distinctiveness, make up, nature, spirit, etc.) of the Church has for many years, been a source of discussions and difference of opinions and has led, to a very large degree, to religious division.
+Answer: (Part 6) Unity has for many years, been a source of discussions and difference of opinions and has led, to a very large degree, to religious division.
 And we all know that religious division is sinful (John 17:20-21).

-Yet, in the Bible, the identity of the Church, is spelled out very clear and is extremely important to the salvation of our souls.
+Yet, in the Bible, unity is spelled out very clear and is extremely important to the salvation of our souls.